presnick/ProgramsInformationPeople/_sources/OptionalAndKeywordParameters/OptionalParameters.rst

 **Check your understanding**

-.. mchoicemf:: test_questionopt_params_1
+.. mchoice:: test_questionopt_params_1
    :answer_a: 0
    :answer_b: 1
    :answer_c: None
    :answer_d: Runtime error since no parameters are passed in the call to f
+   :feedback_a: Since no parameters are specified, x is 0 and y is 1, so 0 is returned.
+   :feedback_b: 0 * 1 is 0.
+   :feedback_c: The function does return a value.
+   :feedback_d: Because both parameters have default values specified in the definition, they are both optional.
    :correct: a
-   :feedback_a: Since no parameters are specified, x is 0 and y is 1, so 0 is returned
-   :feedback_b: 0 * 1 is 0.
-   :feedback_c: The function does return a value
-   :feedback_d: Because both parameters have default values specified in the definition, they are both optional

    What will the following code print?